 3. "Our clients prefer using checks.
 They won't use digital payments."

 We've found that when businesses make digital payments available, their customers flock to the online option.
 Paying online is easier for your customers and saves them time (and money).
-Paying can be as simple for your customer as paying by credit card, but it costs you much less.
+Paying can be as simple for your customer as paying by credit card, but it costs much less.
 And when you set up an autopay option, your customer can "set and forget" an automatic payment every month, so you always get paid on time.

 Recommended reading: How to move over 30% of payments to digital in months (Case Study)